-Computers For Seniors For Dummies Cheat Sheet
+Computers For Dummies Cheat Sheet

 Computers offer a world of convenience for seniors, but they can be a little intimidating, too.
 To get started off right, see this checklist for what to look for before buying your computer.
 After you’ve purchased your computer, follow these care and maintenance tips to prolong its life.
 To round out your experience, here are some handy keyboard shortcuts for getting things done fast in Windows 10 and ten useful websites for seniors.